-For more information, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
+For more information, visit our foreign steel / Buy American whistleblower page or contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
 In the last several years, our whistleblower clients have received over $100 million in awards.

 Worried about coming forward?
 Our consultations are free and confidential.
 All inquiries are protected by the attorney – client privilege.